Shin Jee-won: Early life and education

-Johyun was born as Shin Jee-won in Seongnam, South Korea, on April 14, 1996, from a former ballerina.
+Shin Jee-won was born in Seongnam, South Korea, on April 14, 1996, from a former ballerina.
 She was active as a short track skater from elementary school to the first year of junior high school before suffering an injury that made her quit, and going to study abroad.
 In 2006, she came first place with a record of 49.51 seconds in the 500m race for female elementary 3rd-4th graders at the 9th National Men's and Women's Short Track and Speed Skating Competition.
 She became an idol trainee in 2013.

-She studied Broadcast and Entertainment at Dongduk Women's University.
+She graduated from Dongduk Women's University, majoring in Broadcasting and Entertainment.

 Career

+2016–2021: Debut with Berry Good, Mixnine and solo activities

-Johyun was introduced as the sixth member of Berry Good in late October 2016.
+Shin was introduced as the sixth member of Berry Good in late October 2016.
 She made her official debut on November 1, with the release of their second mini album Glory.
-Her stage name is a homage to actress Joey Wong, who's known as Wang Jo-hyun in Korean.
+Her stage name Johyun was a homage to actress Joey Wong, who's known as Wang Jo-hyun in Korean.

 In autumn 2017, she joined the cast of talk show We're Also National Athletes, talking about her experience as a short track skater ahead of the Pyeongchang Winter Olympics.
 She also competed in the reality survival show Mixnine, finishing 24th and being eliminated.

 In 2018, she co-hosted the MBC game show Begin A Game.
 The following year, she made a name for herself in the esports world thanks to her passion for League of Legends, ultimately joining two related shows: Game Dolympics 2019: Golden Card and Egame of Thrones.
 She competed in the latter one with the Jangtan Gamedan team, reaching the finals.

 In 2020, she co-hosted the cable variety show Things These Days alongside Kim Yu-bin and Jun Hyo-seong, had a supporting role in the noir movie The Dragon Inn and was in the main cast of Strange School Tales: The Child Who Wouldn't Come, a horror miniseries.
 In 2021, she scored her first leading role in the horror thriller movie Hypnosis, and hosted the second season of Things These Days alongside Heo Young-ji.

+2021–present: Group disbandment and acting career

-On May 12, 2021, JTG Entertainment announced its merger with Starweave Entertainment and the consequent disbandment of Berry Good; Johyun moved to Starweave to pursue her acting career.
+On May 12, 2021, JTG Entertainment announced its merger with Starweave Entertainment and the consequent disbandment of Berry Good; Shin moved to Starweave to pursue her acting career.
 Later in November, she joined the cast of webseries Cherry Blossoms After Winter as the female lead.
 On January 30, 2022, she co-hosted the MBC special program leading to the Beijing Winter Olympics.

-On January 11, 2023, she left JTG and signed with Ghost Studio, continuing her acting career under her birth name, Shin Jee-won.
+On January 11, 2023, she left JTG and signed with Ghost Studio, continuing her acting career under her birth name.